Universal-Team/db/README.md

-# db
+# Universal DB

-Universal DB - An online database of 3DS and DS homebrew
+An online database of 3DS and DS homebrew